MartinTichovsky/jest-collector/README.md

 _References:_
   - [`Options`](#options)

-Get number of calls for the function or a react component.
-If the component is a react class component, the returned number will be a number of how many times was the `render` method called.
+Get the number of calls of the function/React component.
+If the component is a React class component, the returned number will be a number of how many times the `render` method was called.

 _Examples:_